MattPinder/MastersProject/README.md

 * Check gene at end of 000236F

 Submit the last three batches of BCFtools jobs tomorrow; can probably run on Annotation nodes?

+# 26 October 2018

+## GFF file

+Check 'double 3' UTR' region' gene in latest Skeletonema gff

+Not all clusters were checked first time around
+Additionally, features shared by multiple mRNAs of the same gene were removed!
+* Ensure that all relevant features are retained - one-ofs, and relevant entries from both cluster checks
+* Use a positive selection of mRNA features (`grep '-mRNA-1;'`, NOT `grep -v '-mRNA-2;'`, etc.)

+## Contamination

+Submit final jobs for BCFtools
+* Add mapping % to README results files

+## To do
+As above, plus work on GFF file